-This job includes duties that require the following additional security pre-employment checks:
+This job includes duties that will require additional security pre-employment checks:

-- A satisfactory basic Disclosure and Barring Service check/Overseas Criminal Records check - University security screening (eg identity checks)
+- A satisfactory basic Disclosure and Barring Service check - University security screening (eg identity checks)

 About the University of Oxford

 Welcome to the University of Oxford.
 We aim to lead the world in research and education for the benefit of society both in the UK and globally.
 Oxford's researchers engage with academic, commercial and cultural partners across the world to stimulate high-quality research and enable innovation through a broad range of social, policy and economic impacts.